Frequently Asked Questions

 TECHNICAL ELECTIVES - Which classes can count as a technical elective for my degree?

-TUTORS - I need a tutor.
+TUTORS/COACHES - I need help with coursework.
 Where should I go?

 The Academic Resource Center has tutors for a variety of lower-level courses, see schedule.

-Computer Science Tutoring Lab is available to any student taking a computer science course.
-It is located in Old Main 419 and is generally open Mon.-Fri. from 10:30 am - 9:00 pm.
+Computer Science Coaching Center is available to any student taking a computer science course.
+It is located in Old Main 304 and is generally open Mon.-Fri. from 9 am - 9 pm, and Saturdays noon - 9 pm.
+Coaches are also available online.
+Check queuing information for details.